fortran-lang/stdlib/doc/specs/stdlib_selection.md

 additional licensing restrictions.
-In particular `select` and `arg_select` were derived by modifying a matlab implementation of "qselect" by Manolis Lourakis, https://www.mathworks.com/matlabcentral/fileexchange/68947-qselect Below is the licence of the matlab qselect
+In particular `select` and `arg_select` were derived by modifying a matlab implementation of "qselect" by Manolis Lourakis, https://www.mathworks.com/matlabcentral/fileexchange/68947-qselect Below is the license of the matlab qselect

 Copyright (c) 2018, Manolis Lourakis
 All rights reserved.